 Sell Chicago Saint Gaudens $20 Gold Coin (1907-1933), or Liberty $20 Gold Coin (1850-1907)

-The “eagle”, “half eagle”, and “quarter eagle” were specifically given these names in the Act of Congress that originally authorized them (“An act establishing a mint, and regulating coins of the United States”, section 9, April 2, 1792).
-Likewise, the double eagle was specifically created as such by name in the Coinage Act of 1849 (“An act to authorize the coinage of gold dollars and double eagles”, title and section 1, March 3, 1849).
-Prior to 1850, eagles with a denomination of $10 were the largest denomination of US coin.
-The $10 eagles were produced beginning in 1795, just two years after the first U.S. mint opened.
-Since the $20 gold piece had twice the value of the eagle, these coins were designated “double eagles”.
+The names “eagle,” “half eagle,” and “quarter eagle” were specifically assigned to these coins in the Act of Congress that authorized their creation (“An act establishing a mint, and regulating coins of the United States,” section 9, April 2, 1792).
+Similarly, the double eagle was given its name in the Coinage Act of 1849 (“An act to authorize the coinage of gold dollars and double eagles,” title and section 1, March 3, 1849).
+Prior to 1850, the largest denomination of US coin was the $10 eagle.
+These coins were referred to as “double eagles” because their value was twice that of the eagle.

-In 1904, President Theodore Roosevelt sought to beautify American coinage, and proposed Augustus Saint-Gaudens as an artist capable of the task.
-Although the sculptor had poor experiences with the Mint and its chief engraver, Charles E. Barber, Saint-Gaudens accepted Roosevelt’s call.[6]
-The work was subject to considerable delays, due to Saint-Gaudens’s declining health and difficulties because of the high relief of his design.
-Saint-Gaudens died in 1907, after designing the eagle and double eagle, but before the designs were finalized for production.
-The new coin became known as the Saint-Gaudens double eagle.
+In 1904, President Theodore Roosevelt aimed to enhance the beauty of American coinage and proposed Augustus Saint-Gaudens as a suitable artist for the task.
+Despite encountering difficulties with the Mint and its chief engraver, Charles E. Barber, Saint-Gaudens accepted Roosevelt’s invitation.
+The project faced significant delays due to Saint-Gaudens’ declining health and challenges posed by the high relief of his design.
+Saint-Gaudens passed away in 1907 after creating the designs for the eagle and double eagle, but before they were finalized for production.
+The new coin came to be known as the Saint-Gaudens double eagle.

-Regular production continued until 1933,[9] when the official price of gold was changed to $35/oz by the Gold Reserve Act.
-The 1933 double eagle is among the most valuable of U.S. coins, with the sole example — the King Farouk specimen, which was purchased by King Farouk of Egypt in 1944 — currently known to be in private hands selling in 2002 for $7,590,020.
+Regular production of the double eagle continued until 1933 when the official price of gold was changed to $35/oz by the Gold Reserve Act.
+The 1933 double eagle is highly sought-after and valuable, with only one known specimen, known as the King Farouk specimen, remaining in private hands.
+This coin was acquired by King Farouk of Egypt in 1944 and was sold in 2002 for $7,590,020.
 Twelve other specimens exist, two of which are held in the National Numismatic Collection and the United States Bullion Depository at Fort Knox.

 Sell Chicago Liberty $10 Gold Coin (1838-1907), Indian Head $10 Gold Coin (1907-1933)

-The eagle was the largest of the five main decimal base-units of denomination used for circulating coinage in the United States prior to 1933, the year when gold was withdrawn from circulation.
-These five main base-units of denomination were the mill, the cent, the dime, the dollar, and the eagle, where a dime is 10 cents, a dollar is 10 dimes, and an eagle is 10 dollars.
-The eagle base-unit of denomination served as the basis of the gold quarter-eagle (US$ 2.50), the gold half-eagle (US $5), the eagle (US $10), and the double-eagle coins (US $20).
+Prior to 1933, the eagle served as the largest base-unit of denomination among the five main decimal units used for circulating coinage in the United States.
+These units included the mill, cent, dime, dollar, and eagle.
+The relationship between these units was based on the decimal system, where a dime equaled 10 cents, a dollar equaled 10 dimes, and an eagle equaled 10 dollars.
+The eagle denomination formed the basis for the gold quarter-eagle ($2.50), gold half-eagle ($5), eagle ($10), and double-eagle ($20) coins.

-With the exceptions of the gold dollar coin, the gold three-dollar coin, the three-cent nickel, and the five-cent nickel, the unit of denomination of coinage prior to 1933 was conceptually linked to the precious or semi-precious metal that constituted a majority of the alloy used in that coin.
-In this regard the United States followed long-standing European practice of different base-unit denominations for different precious and semi-precious metals.
-In the United States, the cent was the base-unit of denomination in copper.
-The dime and dollar were the base-units of denomination in silver.
-The eagle was the base-unit of denomination in gold although, unlike “cent”, “dime” (or “disme”), and “dollar”, gold coins never specified their denomination in units of “eagles”.
-Thus, a double eagle showed its value as “twenty dollars” rather than “two eagles.
+In most cases, the denomination of a coin prior to 1933 was closely tied to the precious or semi-precious metal that constituted the majority of the alloy used in that coin.
+This practice followed the established European tradition of assigning different base-unit denominations to different precious and semi-precious metals.
+In the United States, the cent represented the base-unit of denomination for copper coins, while the dime and dollar served as the base-units for silver coins.
+The eagle was designated as the base-unit of denomination for gold coins, although unlike “cent,” “dime,” and “dollar,” gold coins did not specify their denomination in terms of “eagles.”
+As a result, a double eagle coin indicated its value as “twenty dollars” rather than “two eagles.”